gmoignard/Willow-Monitor/README.md

 Quick Overview

-A dusty old pile of source code that has never seen the light of day.
+A dusty old pile of source code (the github repo master version has not been touched since 2008) that has never seen the light of day.
 It needs a complete revamp and I intend to get it to a working level and eventually post it up as a fully working application.

 WHEN AN ONLINE DEMO IS AVAILABLE, A LINK WILL GO HERE!